 - TIPS (Treasury Inflation-Protected Securities) also pay interest every six months and have maturities of 5, 10, and 30 years.
 What’s cool about TIPS is that the principal balance gets adjusted by the CPI (Consumer Price Index), which means the value of your security will keep up with inflation.

 If you want to use your $10k investment (or part of it) on treasuries, you can see current rates and buy U.S. Treasuries through Treasury Direct.

-Another great way to invest $10k is through real estate investment trusts, or REITs.
+Another great way to invest $10k is through real estate investment trusts, REITs, or similar options.
 This is an excellent choice if you’re interested in real estate investing but don’t have the capital or experience to buy individual property.

 REITs are mutual funds that invest in a portfolio of real estate properties.
 They’re typically commercial properties, including retail space, office buildings, large apartment complexes, hotels, hospitals, warehouse space, and other property types.

 You buy a REIT similar to how you’d buy a stock.
 And one major benefit is that they pay generous dividends.
 In fact, they’re required by law to pay out 90% or more of their net income in dividends to their shareholders.
 The returns on REITs can be impressive, averaging 11.8% per year over certain periods.
 There are now even real estate investment sites and apps.